YanivO1123/SCV_Project/README.md

 ## Detection:
-In order to detect, we call: python detect.py --weights path_to_weights --source images_to_detect_on --img-size 416
+In order to detect, we call: python detect.py --weights path_to_weights --source images_to_detect_on --img-size 416 The trained weights are available in the path "./yolov3/runs/train/exp/weights/best"

 Or simply, python detect.py (the defaults have been pre configured as for the above).